mikeMedis/mikeMedis.github.io/_portfolio/open_todo_api.md

 {:.center}
 ![]({{ site.baseurl }}/img/opentodoapi.png)
-A tracking API TODO list that can authenticate and updated users, lists and items from the command line.
-[See code on Github](https://github.com/mikeMedis/open){:target="_blank"}
+A tracking API TODO list that can authenticate and updated users, lists and items from the command line  [See code on Github](https://github.com/mikeMedis/open){:target="_blank"}

 ## Explanation
 Open TODO API is a CLI(command line) application, where users could make lists and items on a todo list from the command line.